bigr4232/csgo-pugs-and-smokes/README.md

 ## Usage

 This is split into two different sections.
+Readmes for each part are in the respective folders.

 discord-bot is the folder for the discord bot.